-- 1. Using the fork of the old outer link or master link, connect one end of the chain to be replaced with the new chain. - 2.
+- 1. Using a connecting link, connect one end of the chain to be replaced with the new chain. - 2.
 Slowly pull the other end of the old chain until the new chain is wrapped around the front sprocket; continue until the end of the new chain is on the rear sprocket. - 3.
-Remove the old fork together with the old chain - 4.
-Wrap the other end of the new chain around the rear sprocket so that the two ends are positioned one after the other on two consecutive teeth - 5.
-Take the new link to be riveted and make sure that the two O-rings resting on the plate are in place on the fork.
+Remove the old chain, leaving the two ends of the new chain on the lower branch. - 4.
+Assemble the new link to be riveted, ensuring that the 4 O-rings provided are fitted in the proper locations.